ledyba/easel/README.md

 ## Aims & Background

-In our datacenter, computation server equipped with GPU and web servers are separated.
+In our datacenter, there are two kinds of machines.
+Machines with GPU, and those without GPU.

+This program will be used to let machines w/o GPU to utilize GPU-powered machines.